Turingraph/open_close_rider_art/cheche/plot.md

     My Hero Academia, One Punch Man etc) but the OCR Post Office Rider (which inspired by Kamen Rider) more similar to white blood cells from Cell at Work than Kamen Rider.
 11. Too weird world building as Codex Seraphinianus.
-12. A lots of Bezier curve similar to Celtic knot and Thai art
-13. Minecraft 3D cube art style.
+12. Minecraft 3D cube art style.
-14. Asia Traditional Art
+13. Asia Traditional Art (except Islamic Art)

 # Executable Plan